 Who doesn’t love the Wizard of Oz?
 It’s a classic.
 Girl gets transported to a magical land, makes new friends, goes on an epic journey and gets some killer new shoes.
-Along the way, she learns to face her fears, her disappointments, and her assumptions, both of herself and those around her.
+Along the way, she learns to face her fears, disappointments, and assumptions, both of herself and those around her.
 What’s not to like?

-1. If it’s holding you backdrop a house on it and get on down the road
+1. If it’s holding you back, drop a house on it and get on down the road

 Figure out what’s holding you back and fix it.
 What’s stopping you from finding your dream job?
 Is it a lack of motivation, confidence, education, fear of the unknown, or just not knowing what you want to be when you grow up?
 Now’s the time to identify what’s holding you back.
 Here are some suggestions that may help.

-Take some time to identify what your goals are.
+- Take some time to identify what your goals are.
 Where do you want to be in 5, 10, or 15 years?

-Identify what you don’t want.
+- Identify what you don’t want.
 Can’t handle a micro-managing boss?
 Hate customer service?
 Figuring out what you don’t want in a job helps you avoid pitfalls in the future.

-Look at what you are missing.
-Have you ever looked at a job posting and thought…I’d love to do that but…?
+- Look at what you are missing.
+Have you ever looked at a job posting and thought, I’d love to do that but…?
 Well, “but” what?
 What’s stopping you?

-Need more education?
+- Need more education?

 - Check out your local community college or look for online classes.
-Do a Google or Youtube search online, there are tons of tutorials available.
+Do a Google or Youtube search online; there are tons of tutorials available.

-- Another resource to check would be your local Workforce or Job Center, depending on funding availability they may have training funds to help you go back to school.
+- Another resource to check would be your local Workforce or Job Center, depending on funding availability, they may have training funds to help you go back to school.

 2. Surround yourself with others who have the same goals

-Dorothy had her posse, now you need one too.
+Dorothy had her posse, and now you need one too.
 Participate in networking events, join a job club, or visit your local Workforce Center.
 Be sure to notify your immediate network that you are looking for work.
-You never know who will be key in helping you find your next opportunity.
+You never know who will be vital in helping you find your next opportunity.

 3. Flying monkeys are EVIL

-Distractions, time sucks, procrastination and lack of motivation can kill your job search.
+Distractions, time sucks, procrastination, and lack of motivation can kill your job search.
 They dive bomb you when you least expect them.
 Identify what your personal monkeys are and put a leash on them.
 Here are a couple to look out for:

-Obsessive Resume Tweaker – This one will sneak up on you, so be careful.
+- Obsessive Resume Tweaker – This one will sneak up on you, so be careful.
 You know you have this monkey on your back when it takes you hours to create a resume.
-Now, there is nothing wrong with spending some time creating a well focused, tailored resume, but when you’re obsessively changing it over and over again, there’s a problem.
+Now, there is nothing wrong with spending some time creating a well-focused, tailored resume, but when you’re obsessively changing it over and over again, there’s a problem.
 Take a deep breathe, reviewing it “ONE” more time and then send it.
 Really, let it go.

 4. It’s all about the man behind the curtain